merenlab/merenlab.org/_posts/miscellaneous/2016-06-09-assessing-completion-and-contamination-of-MAGs.md

 Here is some justification for these numbers, especially for the '*max 10% redundancy*' suggestion.

 To see how well anvi'o is doing with Campbell et al's collection, I downloaded **4,022 closed genomes** from the NCBI.
 Then I removed one *Bacillus subtilis* genome from this collection, because it was 100%+ redundant.
-In fact I mentioned this particular and rather lovely genome in [this post]({% post_url anvio/2016-06-06-working-with-contigs-only %}), but you shouldn't spend more time on this because you have so many other things to do.
+In fact I mentioned this particular and rather lovely genome in [this post]({% post_url anvio/2016-06-06-working-with-contigs-only %}){:target="_blank"}, but you shouldn't spend more time on this because you have so many other things to do.

-I analyzed the rest of the 4,021 genomes the same way I described [here]({% post_url anvio/2016-06-06-working-with-contigs-only %}), and recovered BSCG hits for each one of them.
+I analyzed the rest of the 4,021 genomes the same way I described [here]({% post_url anvio/2016-06-06-working-with-contigs-only %}){:target="_blank"}, and recovered BSCG hits for each one of them.

 The following figure shows the completion, redundancy, genome size, and the number of genomes included in this analysis per phylum: